Types of Mutual Funds for NRIs/OCIs in India

 An open-ended equity mutual fund that primarily invests in shares of mid-cap businesses is a mid-cap mutual fund scheme.
 Mid-cap mutual funds must invest a minimum of 65% of their total assets in mid-cap firms’ stocks and securities.
 The mid-cap corporations are expanding and are in a growth phase.
 So, compared to large-cap mutual funds, mid-cap mutual funds are more aggressive.
 Since they invest in mid-cap companies, mid-cap mutual funds have better returns but also higher levels of risk.

-Small Cap Fund
+3. Small Cap Fund

 An open-ended equity plan known as a small-cap fund invests mostly in small-cap stocks.
 The equity and equity-related instruments of small-cap businesses account for at least 65% of the assets under the management of small-cap mutual funds.
 Small-cap enterprises have a very high potential for future growth.
 They carry the greatest risk, but they also have the greatest potential for profit.

-Large and Mid Cap Fund
+4. Large and Mid-Cap Fund

 A mutual fund strategy called large & mid-cap fund offers the advantages of investing in both large-cap and mid-cap companies.
 At least 35% of the big and mid-cap fund’s total assets must be made up of equities and equity-related securities from large-cap businesses.
 Mid-cap company shares and equity-related instruments make up another 35% of the assets.
-The stability provided by large-cap stocks and the growth prospects of a mid-cap fund is combined in large and midcap funds.
+The stability provided by large-cap stocks and the growth prospects of a mid-cap fund are combined in large and midcap funds.

-Multi Cap Fund
+5. Multi Cap Fund

-An open-ended equity fund called Multi-Cap Fund makes investments in the stock of large-, mid-, and small-cap companies.
+An open-ended equity fund called Multi-Cap Fund makes investments in the stock of large-cap, mid-cap, and small-cap companies.
 Since there is no set maturity date, the mutual fund is an open-ended strategy.
 The subscription and redemption options for the program are always open.
 A multi-cap fund devotes at least 65% of its total assets to equities and securities that are related to equity.
 The most diversified equity funds are multi-cap funds.
 Consequently, your risk is lower than that of a single large, mid, or small-cap focused fund.
 Large-cap stocks offer stability, while mid- and small-cap equities offer returns.
 As a result, the multi-cap fund gives you a secure portfolio with high returns.
 Multi-cap funds can be utilized to build wealth over the long term.

-Other Types of Equity Mutual Funds
+Other Types of Equity Mutual Funds:

 Debt Funds